Please enter your name, email and zip code below to sign up!

 Veterans make up 8% of the homeless population in the U.S.

-In many cases, homelessness, post-traumatic stress disorder (PTSD), self-medication, and addiction can cause those who gave everything to lose everything.
+In many cases, housing insecurity, post-traumatic stress disorder (PTSD), self-medication, and substance abuse disorders can cause those who gave everything to lose everything.

 According to The U.S. Department of Housing and Urban Development (HUD), approximately 40,056 veterans are homeless on any given night.
-We offer shelter to those who have protected us.
-Whenever a veteran is unhoused, it's an honor to give them a safe place to rest their head, eat a hot meal, and get a fresh start.
+We offer shelter to those who have protected us and our nation.
+Whenever a veteran is unhoused, it’s an honor to give them a safe place to rest their head, eat a hot meal, and get a fresh start.

-One such example is The Salvation Army of Louisville Kentucky’s The Center of Hope, where enrolled veterans and their families can find housing and individualized services helping them find employment, more permanent housing solutions, and research their VA benefits.
+One such example is The Salvation Army of Louisville, Kentucky’s Center of Hope, where enrolled veterans and their families can access the Veterans Service Office to find housing and individualized services.
+The center helps veterans find employment, discover permanent housing solutions, and research their VA benefits

 Veterans often find themselves battling loneliness and depression years after returning home.
-The Salvation Army is committed to standing beside those who stood up for us by offering a variety of veteran services to meet their needs.
-Whether it's phone cards to call home, wheelchair assistance, large-print Bibles, or a friendly smile and companionship for the afternoon, we're always ready to come to their aid.
+The Salvation Army is committed to supporting those who served our nation by offering a variety of veterans services to meet their needs.
+Whether it’s phone cards to call home, wheelchair assistance, large-print Bibles, or a friendly smile and companionship for the afternoon, we’re always ready to come to the aid of a veteran.

-From substance abuse to family reunification, and housing placement to job training, The Salvation Army Veterans and Family Center (VCF) provides U.S. veterans with support while they rebuild their civilian lives through life skills development around education, employment, health, finance, housing, and social relationships.
+From treatment for substance use disorder to facilitating family reunification, housing placement, and job training, The Salvation Army Veterans and Family Center (VCF) provides U.S. veterans with support while they rebuild their civilian lives.
+Additional training for new skill sets and development in the areas of education, employment, health, finance, housing, and social relationships is also available.

-We understand that food insecurity among U.S. veterans and their families can be traumatic when added to the other stresses they endure.
-Our food pantries and meal programs work hard to provide veterans with access to the food and resources they need for long-term stability.
+We understand that food insecurity among U.S. veterans and their families can be particularly difficult when piled on to the other stresses they endure.
+Our food pantries and meal programs provide veterans with access to the nutrition and resources they need to build food security.

-For example, our Salvation Army in Redding, California, operates Veterans Groceries food pantry every Wednesday, providing food and supplies to military veterans and their families.
+For example, our Salvation Army in Redding, California, operates a Veterans Groceries food pantry every Wednesday, providing food and supplies to military veterans and their families

 Leaving the military represents a significant turning point in every veteran’s life.
 Veterans often struggle to find work after leaving their military jobs, despite being qualified.
 In addition to job training, The Salvation Army’s Veteran Employment Services provides veterans with resources such as job placement, benefit certifications, and adjusting to life in the civilian workforce.